How to reduce your 3 Biggest Expenses – Groceries, Accommodation and Transport

 2. Free Transport

-Check your area to see if they offer a similar program at all.
+Check your area to see what they offer in terms of free or discounted transport.

-Using a bike with a basket or backpack is also extremely common here, as it is within the FIRE community (Financial Independence, Retire Early).
+Using a bike with a basket or backpack is also extremely common in many locations we’ve lived.

 Bikes are cheap to run, easy to use and you can carry a decent amount on them.
 Of course, there is always walking too.